7 BEST Material for Plant Pots | Industrial Expert Guide

 Disadvantages

-Weight- Terracotta and ceramic planters are quite heavy so are not the best planter to move around constantly.
+Weight- Terracotta and ceramic planters are quite heavy so are not the best planters to move around constantly.
 If you have large plant pots it becomes impossible to arrange them easily.
 This is not the greatest material for pots that need to come inside during the winter.

 Brittle – Plant containers made of clay are prone to cracking if dropped and need a rather careful delivery, especially for really large containers.
 The porous nature of clay is also something to worry about during winters when freezing and thawing can produce fissures and over time cracks and chips.